kubevirt/kubevirt-tekton-tasks/release/tasks/create-vm-from-template/README.md

 - **vmNamespace**: Namespace where to create the VM. (defaults to active namespace)
 - **startVM**: Set to true or false to start / not start vm after creation.
 In case of runStrategy is set to Always, startVM flag is ignored.
 - **runStrategy**: Set runStrategy to VM.
 If runStrategy is set, vm.spec.running attribute is set to nil.
+- **setOwnerReference**: Set owner reference to the new object created by the task run pod.
+Allowed values true/false

 ### Results